 Interest Rates on Alt-A Loans

-Because Alt-A loans come with more flexible underwriting guidelines, the interest rate may suffer.
-And by suffer, I mean go higher.
+Because Alt-A loans come with more flexible mortgage underwriting guidelines, the interest rate may suffer.
+And by suffer, I mean go higher than you want it to.

-For this reason, you should always strive to be the best borrower you can be to secure the lowest rate and the most financing options.
+For this reason, you should always strive to be the best borrower you can be to open yourself up to the most financing options and secure the lowest rate.